andravin/spio/README.md

 The cuDNN conv2d kernels use an "implicit gemm" algorithm that tiles the input tensor with horizontal strips.
 The support halo for the convolution kernel causes overlapping reads of the input tensor, and when the tile is a 1-D strip, the overlap is larger than the tile.
 This results in excess global memory traffic.

 The Spio conv2d kernel used 2-d tiles.
 This reduces the overlap between tiles and reduces global memory traffic.
-It processes the 2-d tile one row at a time, convolving each row with every row of the filter.
+It processes the 2-d tile one row at a time, convolving each input row with every filter row while updating a circular buffer of output rows.
+The circular buffer is implemented in registers by unrolling the input-row loop by the number of filter rows.
 This overlap-add style algorithm minimizes the kernel's local memory footprint, which increases occupancy and maximizes utilization of the global memory bandwidth.

+Group width 8 matches the accumulation depth of the float16 tensor core (through AD102, sm_89).
+Therefore the grouped convolution is implemented just like regular planar convolution, but with scalar input elements replaced by 8-element vectors, scalar filter elements replaced by 8 x 8 matrices, and scalar multiplication replaced by matrix-vector multiplication.
+Processing 16 columns of the input row at once turns the input vectors into input matrices, so that the algorithm can use the `mma.sync.aligned.m16n8k8.row.col.f32.f16.f16.f32` instruction.

 On the NVIDIA RTX 3090 GPU, Spio approaches the DRAM memory bandwidth limit for the Fprop, Dgrad (gradient with respect to inputs), and Wgrad (gradient with respect to weights) kernels, while the PyTorch / cuDNN kernels struggle with excess data transfers: